 “The process of reconstruction of the city is underway.
 And the emphasis of the most advanced urban projects in the world is on communication, in its multidimensional sense.”
 Along with a dose of architectural intuition, we can now pinpoint potential improvements to a development’s footfall, target market or offer—from conceptual planning stages to post-completion.
 This powerful iterative process allows us to feedback refinements to into our inclusive topological model of worker, resident and visitor movement, and then project a blueprint for quantifiable proposals that we and our clients can evaluate.

 At the scale of the neighbourhood, we can then spot development trends in the urban framework and react.
-Or—in the terminology of the networked urban nervous system—we can measure, interlink and amplify the synergy of flows between people, organizations through place that powers innovation, personal growth and cements substantial experiences.
+Or—in the terminology of the networked urban nervous system—we can measure, interlink and amplify the synergy of flows between people, organisations through place that powers innovation, personal growth and cements substantial experiences.

 Unprecedented behavioral insights about human society and mobility can emerge from working with even medium sized datasets.
 They allow us to reimagine and then plan our cities better.
 This is a game-changing, powerful predictive toolset we are piloting now.

 Our real-world case studies include; Regenerative urban planning in a neglected heritage district of a historic Chinese city.
-Here, a newly walkable fine grained route network is being sensitively transposed into the oversized city block to create a sumptuous landscaped setting for this revitalized quarter.
+Here, a newly walkable fine grained route network is being sensitively transposed into the oversized city block to create a sumptuous landscaped setting for this revitalised quarter.
 This is then iteratively refined with predictive modelling toward an artful balance of rich offerings.

 Elsewhere, a further forward-looking study involves the strategic expansion of a wildly successful heritage-infused downtown open-air retail district.
-Employing big data, we know 36,000 peak daily visitors more are visiting the site compared to the neighboring blocks.
+Employing big data, we know 36,000 peak daily visitors more are visiting the site compared to the neighbouring blocks.
 With granular demographics, and using our predictive toolset, we have proposed new restorative routes to surgically and strategically reconnect and extend the city’s now-reinstated fabric.
-Future development is then teed up to catalyze the known potential growth in visitor numbers.
+Future development is then teed up to catalyse the known potential growth in visitor numbers.

 Getting the blend right is vital.
 ‘Sometimes the public space is a square, sometimes a park, sometimes a boulevard...
-Or an outdoor café colonizing the sidewalk.
+Or an outdoor café colonising the sidewalk.
 In all instances what matters is the spontaneity of uses, the density of the interaction, the freedom of expression, the multifunctionality of space, and the multiculturalism of the street life.’
 These are truly exciting times to play a part in the resurgence of fulfilling life in our cities.

 Philip Clarke is Project Director for Digital Placemaking at The Oval Partnership.